dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 classes. `List.from()`, `Map.fromIterable()`, and friends all have their uses.
 Likewise, if you're passing a size to `List()` to create a non-growable one, then it makes sense to use that.

+(The List class also has an unnamed constructor, but it is prohibited in null safe Dart.)

 ### DON'T use `.length` to see if a collection is empty.